-I may be late to the party here but, admittedly, it was only a few months ago that I placed my first Instacart order.
+I was definitely late to the party here but, admittedly, it was only during the pandemic that I placed my first Instacart order.
 Sure, I’ve considered it in the past but, fancying myself a frugal person afraid of extra fees, I’d never actually done it.
 Would this Saturday splurge change my mind and prove that the service was indeed worth it?
 Let’s take a look at what you should know about Instacart, including some of the pros and cons.

 What is Instacart?
 How Does it Work?

 Instacart is a service where you can have groceries and some other items delivered to your door — sometimes within a few hours.
 While it may be best known as a mobile app, users can place orders via the desktop website as well.
 Speaking of the desktop site, it may also be a great place for new users to start as you can see if Instacart is available in your area before you go through the trouble of downloading the app.

 Needless to say, the COVID-19 pandemic put a spotlight on Instacart, in both a good and a bad way.
 On the one hand, the popularity of the service surged.
 At the same time, the company also made headlines due to “striking” shoppers.
 For the purposes of this review, we’ll be setting all that aside and, instead, looking at the basics of the service followed by my first-timer’s experience and some of the updates they’ve made since.

 One thing about Instacart is that the selection of stores available on the service can vary depending on your location.
 However, as an example, some of the stores in my area include:

 - Best Buy